roystonlek/cs206-backend/README.md

 # cs206-backend

-CS206 G2T08 Backend Server Setup
+CS206 G2T08 Backend Server Setup</br>
-*Please refer to the Documentation for detailed step-by-step instructions
+*Please refer to the Documentation for detailed step-by-step instructions</br>

 (1) Open cs206-backend folder and open deploy.sql on workbench and run the script by pressing this button after connecting to your sql server.</br>
 (2) Next open the whole cs206_backend folder in VS Code and enter your password for your sql server (Src  -> main -> resources -> application.properties). </br>